-2.7 Itanium® 2 Processor System Bus Clock and Processor Clocking
+2.7 Itanium[®] 2 Processor System Bus Clock and Processor Clocking

 The BCLKn and BCLKp inputs control the operating frequency of the Itanium 2 processor system bus interface.
 All Itanium 2 processor system bus timing parameters are specified with respect to the falling edge of BCLKn and rising edge of BCLKp.
-The Itanium 2 processor core to bus ratio must be configured during system reset by using the A[21:17]# pins (see Table 2-23).
+The Itanium 2 processor core to bus ratio must be configured during system reset by using the A[21:17]# pins (see Table 2-25).
 The value on these pins during the system reset sequence determines the multiplier that the PLL will use for the internal core clock.
 Because the A[21:17]# signals pins have different uses after a system reset is complete, these signals must be multiplexed for configuration during reset and for normal use after reset.
-See the Intel® Itanium® 2 Processor Hardware Developer's Manual for complete information on Itanium 2 processor system bus clock and processor clocking.
+See the Intel[®] Itanium[®] 2 Processor Hardware Developer's Manual for complete information on Itanium 2 processor system bus clock and processor clocking.

-Listed in Table 2-23 are the system bus ratios defined for the Itanium 2 processor.
-The Itanium 2 processor supports bus ratios of 2/10, 2/13, 2/14 and 2/16.
-Processors that support bus ratios of 2/13 and 2/16 are locked at the correct ratios.
+Listed in Table 2-25 are the system bus ratios defined for the Itanium 2 processor.
+The Itanium 2 processor supports bus ratios of 2/9, 2/10, 2/13, 2/14, 2/15 and 2/16.
+Table 2-25 lists the system bus ratios defined for the Itanium 2 processor.
+Each particular implementation of the Itanium 2 processor only supports a small subset of the ratios listed in Table 2-25.
+The supported ratios are defined below: